-They will provide an annual report of their activities directly to the governing board and, where relevant, report to the board their advice and recommendations on school data protection issues.
+They will provide an annual report of their activities directly to the Board of Trustees and, where relevant, report to the board their advice and recommendations on Trust data protection issues.

-The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.
+The DPO is also the first point of contact for individuals whose data the Trust processes, and for the ICO.